celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/ATypicalFirstProgram.rst

 .. mchoice:: question1_7_1
    :answer_a: sends information to the printer to be printed on paper.
-   :answer_b: displays a value on the screen.
+   :answer_b: displays a value in the console.
    :answer_c: tells the computer to put the information in print, rather than cursive, format.
    :answer_d: tells the computer to speak the information.
    :correct: b
    :feedback_a: Within the Python programming language, the print statement has nothing to do with the printer.
    :feedback_b: Yes, the print statement is used to display the value of the thing being printed.
+This shows up in the console, which is typically only seen by the programmer, not the end user.
    :feedback_c: The format of the information is called its font and has nothing to do with the print statement.
    :feedback_d: That would be nice!
 But no...